Best L-brackets for your camera in 2025: take horizontal and vertical shots with ease

 We all know the value of using a tripod for shooting landscapes.
-Not only does it keep your camera rock-steady through the duration of an exposure, it’s also a vital composition aid.
-It enables you to carefully compose your scene, then wait for the opportune moment just before firing the shutter.
+Not only does it keep your camera rock-steady through the duration of an exposure, but it’s also a vital composition aid.
+It enables you to carefully compose your scene, then wait for just the right moment before firing the shutter.
+Jobbing pros also know that to maximize the sales potential of their shots, they have to shoot in both landscape and portrait orientations, so that their images are equally suitable for magazine or brochure spreads and covers.

 However, tripods are primarily designed for shooting horizontally.
-While most tripod heads can be tilted by 90 degrees to flip the camera into a vertical orientation, this shifts the position of the camera to the side of – and often below – the original shooting position, so your carefully considered composition needs to be redone from scratch.
+While most tripod heads can be tilted by 90 degrees to flip the camera into a vertical orientation, this shifts the camera's position to the side of – and often below – the original shooting position, so your carefully considered composition needs to be redone from scratch.
+It also shifts the centre of gravity from directly above the tripod legs to one side, potentially destabilizing the entire setup.

 An L-bracket is a camera plate that wraps around the camera in an L-shape, with the tripod mount running underneath and to the side of the camera.
 To change the shooting orientation from horizontal to vertical, you pop the camera off the tripod and remount it using the socket on its side.
+It takes mere seconds to change composition, which can make or break a shot if timing for the right light is critical.

 On the face of it, an L-bracket is simply a right-angled piece of metal – but, as ever, there’s a little more to it than that.
 Let’s check out the L-bracket options…